 Still, the timekeeper’s dial is nicely decorated with a quilted pattern that comprises countless Roman “X” numerals that serve as frames for the brand’s signature lion.
 The same heraldic beast is displayed on the 20th Anniversary’s solid case back that features a small medallion, which is crafted from 18-karat yellow gold.

-Although quartz movements (even quite expensive ones) usually come in their “blank” form, this particular Caliber 9F is engraved with the familiar gothic-styled “GS / Grand Seiko” logo, features polished screws and even sports a diagonal pattern similar to Geneva stripes.
-Easily trumping even some of the most advanced Swiss made “super quartz” calibers, the mechanism seems to have earned such a refined finish.
+Although quartz movements (even the expensive ones) usually come in their “blank” form, this particular Caliber 9F is engraved with the familiar gothic-styled “GS / Grand Seiko” logo, features polished screws and even sports a diagonal pattern similar to Geneva stripes.
+Easily trumping even some of the most advanced Swiss made “super quartz” calibers, the mechanism has earned such a refined finish.

 I mean, for a highly accurate, magnetically shielded king of quartz movements, such an attention to details doesn’t look too far-fetched.
 The movement that gains or loses no more than 5 seconds per year clearly deserves the lavish decor.
 Too bad you won’t see it through the piece’s solid case back cover.